 Every product has a lifecycle.
 The product lifecycle begins the day the product is released and ends when the developer stops providing software and firmware updates.

 These life cycles may last for many years—decades, even—but chances are that a manufacturer is going to stop supporting its product at some point.

-A manufacturer may stop supporting a product for any number of reasons, including:
+A manufacturer will stop supporting a product for any number of reasons, including:

 The product has matured to a point that it makes more sense to start from scratch with fresh code or updated components.